 You can actually increase serotonin levels through diet and changes in lifestyle.
 Here are a few tips to boost your serotonin levels.

-- Increase your intake of Vitamin B6, B12 and folate rich foods: Vitamin B6 found in whole grains, seeds, nuts, legumes, brussel sprouts, cauliflower, bananas and avocado are important in the production of serotonin and other neurotransmitters.
+- Increase your intake of Vitamin B6, B12 and folate rich foods: Vitamin B6, found in whole grains, seeds, nuts, legumes, Brussels sprouts, cauliflower, bananas and avocado, is important in the production of serotonin and other neurotransmitters.
 Similarly, vitamin B12 together with folate supports the manufacture of serotonin.
-Liver, kidney, eggs, fish, cheese and meat are rich in vitamin B12 while foods packed with folate include green leafy vegetables, whole grains, legumes, broccoli and cabbage.
+Liver, kidney, eggs, fish, cheese and meat are rich in vitamin B12, while foods packed with folate include green leafy vegetables, whole grains, legumes, broccoli and cabbage.